WinVector/Examples/TimeSeries/ts_example.md

 And, the business community *wishes* ARIMAX was in fact the dominant method, as it is the dominant software offered.

+An odd point in this direction is: ARIMA prediction of tides.
+In fact tides are formed by external regressors: the gravitational attraction of the sun and moon.
+However just giving the ARIMA the exact periodicities of these regressors is enough for it to model the entire system *without* those inputs.

 ``` r
 # https://otexts.com/fpp3/regarima.html
 d_train <- read.csv('d_train.csv', stringsAsFactors = FALSE)